Toggle diff (533 lines)

 +@item @code{killpower} (type: gexp)

-+Handler for killpower event.
++The handler for the killpower event.

 +